 Comment

-learning does not pose as an acquisition of associations or beliefs 'correct'.
+The definition explicitly learning does not pose as an acquisition of associations or beliefs 'correct'.
 And this for the simple fact that we can not determine what knowledge is 'right': what we know at any given time can be shown to be incorrect later.

 What interests us more is that makes a learner: And what does is order the world to establish partnerships: Partnerships in behavior (ie if I do X to Y) or associations between distinctions in the world (ie the objects are X and quality).
 This is a system because, then, anything can happen (if I do X to Y and not Z).
 What it does is to allow learning passing from one world and non-report one with distinction.
 The fact distinctions and create partnerships among these distinctions is the crucial fact of learning.
 Put another way, learning is a way to 'create' (find out) order from chaos.